Afek-Sakaju/colors-craze-game/README.md

 ### **Technology**

-### This project has been developed using ReactJS, JavaScript, SASS/CSS, ESLINT.
-The project has been adapted using media queries to also fit smaller screens.
-Iv'e also imported my other components that have been published as NPM packages for improved efficiency and easier updates:
+### This project has been developed using ReactJS, JavaScript, SASS/CSS, ESLINT.<br />The project is adapted using media queries to also fit smaller screens. <br />Iv'e also imported my other components that have been published as NPM packages for improved efficiency and easier updates:

 - **Colors Table:** Generates a dynamic game board filled with colors.
 - **Digital clock:** Displays the current time in a digital format.